splunk/PIVT/README.md

 There will be 6 channels created and "splunk_cc" chaincode instantiated.

-Congrulations you have a running HL Fabric network in Kubernetes!
+Congratulations you have a running HL Fabric network in Kubernetes!

 ## [Generate Transactions](#generate-transactions)